 Is there a pattern there?
 You bet there is.
 With the support of the tabloid wolf-pack, one of the most callous and inhuman governments that has ever taken office in this country is using ‘austerity’ to re-engineer British society in ways that are invariably targeted at its weakest and most vulnerable members.
 Whether its the elderly, the mentally ill, battered women, the homeless, the poor, alcoholics and drug addicts, cancer patients, the disabled or the young unemployed, the old barriers are being trampled down and there really are no limits.

+So we shouldn’t be surprised that the monstrous gargoyle Rod Liddle might want to mock the disabled or that Jeremy Clarkson can have a laugh about people who commit suicide on the commuter run.
 Because their coarse and brutish populism is just part of the zeitgeist.
 The Klingons really have taken over, and they plan to go and on.
 According to a report by the Institute of Fiscal Studies published last week:

 The spending cuts … are largely still to come only 12% of the planned total cuts to public service spending, and just 6% of the cuts in current public service spending, will have been implemented by the end of this financial year.